Busáras: History

 The need for a central bus station in Dublin was identified first by the magazine the Irish Builder and Engineer in 1937, citing the large volume of passengers waiting for buses out of Dublin along the quays without shelter or other facilities.
 Four potential locations were identified for the new station: Store Street, Aston Quay, Wood Quay, and Haymarket, Smithfield.
-Due to the location and low cost, and proximity to two roads, the Store Street site was selected by the Irish Omnibus Company.
+Due to the location, low cost, and proximity to two roads, the Store Street site was selected by the Irish Omnibus Company.
 The site was also close to Amiens Street train station, and the ferry terminals at Dublin Port.
 The Store Street site was placed between the warehouses and stores of the Dublin docklands and the 18th century Custom House.
 The site was purchased for £13,000.

-Michael Scott and his team of young architects and designers were engaged to design the scheme, with discussions beginning 1944.
+Michael Scott and his team of young architects and designers were engaged to design the scheme, with discussions beginning in 1944.
 Initially a circular two-storey building was proposed for the site and with outline planning permission granted on these plans, the stores were demolished.
 The planned building rose from 2 to 4 storeys, as the newly formed Córas Iompar Éireann (CIÉ) sought to amalgamate all of its disparate offices across the city into the one building.
 The Irish Times featured a photomontage of the proposed new building with the Custom House on its front page.
 The montage claimed to be drawn from the submitted plans with Dublin Corporation on 3 October 1946.
 Scott began legal proceedings against the paper, claiming that the montage was libellous due to its misrepresentation of his design.
 He eventually settled for an apology and costs from the newspaper in April 1947.
 The prospect of a tall modern building imposed behind the Custom House generated considerable criticism from the public, and led to assurances from the Corporation that advice would be sought on the approval of any plans.